 You can check how Google views your website using their PageSpeed tool here: https://developers.google.com/speed/pagespeed/insights/

-The tool will let you know which areas need improvement, and it’s likely that you’ll need a web developer or graphic designer to help you with certain aspects of your website’s optimization.
+The tool will let you know which areas need improvement, and you’ll likely need a web developer or graphic designer to help you with certain aspects of your website’s optimization.

 3. Your market is highly competitive

 Organic rankings are big business.
 Companies spend a lot of money on SEO specialists to get their website ranking well on Google.
-If you’re in a competitive market and haven’t been paying attention to SEO, it’s likely that your competitors will have a head start on you.
+If you’re in a competitive market and haven’t been paying attention to SEO, your competitors will likely have a head start on you.

 4. Search engine crawlers can’t see your website

-During the development of a website, developers tend to add a “noindex” tag to the website.
+During the website development stage, developers tend to add a “noindex” tag to the website.
 This stops search engines from viewing a site that’s not fully developed yet.
 Once the website goes live, the noindex tag should be removed.
-Sometimes that doesn’t happen and it can prevent your website from being seen by Google.
+Sometimes that doesn’t happen, and it can prevent your website from being seen by Google.